 - Learn historical perspectives on terrorism, basic definitions of cogent terms and concepts, and the symbols of terrorism.

 - Understand different forms of terrorist tactics and targets along with methods of appropriate prevention, detection, and response, applying such knowledge to the local environment.

 While the Emergency Management certificate follows the academic rules established by the NKU Graduate Council (detailed previously in this catalog), there are also program-specific guidelines.
 To facilitate program-specific activities, the certificate is administered by the director of the Master of Public Administration (MPA) program.
 The MPA director, with the input and consultation of other MPA faculty, makes program-specific decisions related to curriculum, admission, enrollment, and graduation.
 The Emergency Management and MPA programs are housed in the Department of Political Science, Criminal Justice and Organizational Leadership located in the College of Arts and Sciences at NKU.

 To qualify for admission to the Emergency Management graduate certificate, an applicant must:

 - Possess a bachelor’s degree from a regionally accredited college or university.

 - Have a cumulative undergraduate GPA of 2.5 or higher (on a scale of 4.0) for all college work or a 3.0 for all graduate work.

 - Submit a narrative essay of 300 to 400 words stating your career and academic goals and how the graduate certificate program will help you attain those goals.

-Students completing the Nonprofit Management graduate certificate may apply for admission to the MPA program.
-If admitted, they may receive up to 15 hours of credit towards the 39 credit hour master’s degree.
-For academic questions about the Nonprofit Management certificate and/or MPA programs, contact the MPA office at (859) 572-5326.
+Students completing the Emergency Management graduate certificate may apply for admission to the MPA program.
+If admitted, they may receive up to 15 semester hours of credit toward the 39 credit hour master’s degree.
+For academic questions about the EM and/or MPA programs, contact the MPA office at (859) 572-5326.